olivierhagolle/Start_maja/cams_download/README.md

 This tool is designed to download daily CAMS near-real-time forecast products from ECMWF.
 Otherwise, the graphical interface provided by ECMWF is available here: http://apps.ecmwf.int/datasets/data/macc-nrealtime/levtype=sfc/

+The tool downloads several types of fields :
+- the Aerosol Optical Thickness AOT, for 5 types of aerosols, which are stored in the AOT file
+- the mixing ratios of each aerosol types as a function of altitude (expressed as model levels), stored in MR file
+- the Relative Humidity as a function of altitude expressed in pressure levels, stored in the RH file.

+These files are available currently twice a day, and some of the aprameters are only availble as a 3 hour forecast, and not an analysis.
+The files are downloaded in netCDF format and look like this:
+'''
+CAMS_AOT_yyyymmdd_hhmm_UTC.nc
+CAMS_MR_yyyymmdd_hhmm_UTC.nc
+CAMS_RH_yyyymmdd_hhmm_UTC.nc
+'''

+The files are then converted in one archive using the Earth Explorer format, which was selected as the standard format for MAJA external data.
+We have a HDR xml file, and a bzipped DBL archive, which contains the three files above for a given time and date.
+(I regret this choice which complexifies the use of data within MAJA, compared to using the plain netCDF files, but it the current situation)

 # Configuration